 Week 1: Clever Selection

 In the first week, keep it simple.
 For a lean approach, buy only three healthy oils to use.
 With a clever selection of three plant-based oils you can master already 80 % of your (healthy) staples.
-Buy additional oils only when you need them.
+Buy additional healthy oils for cooking only when you need them.

 When buying healthy oils for cooking then olive oil should be number 1 on your list.
 I use it for almost all of my cooking needs.
 Olive oil is versatile enough for just about any type of cooking or salad dressing.
 Milder varieties are even great for baking.
 It contains many monounsaturated fatty acids.
 Make sure you are buying virgin and cold pressed olive oil to get it as clean as possible.